thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 In other words, there are plenty of browsers that cannot use ES6 classes, so we need to use ES5 techniques for such browsers.

+Of course, there are __transpilers__ that take ES6 code and translate it to ES5 code.
+A couple popular examples are [Babel](http://babeljs.io/) and [Traceur](https://github.com/google/traceur-compiler).
+However, it does not hurt to know how classes work in ES5 for the purpose of debugging.

 ## `this` in detail

 The keyword `this` in javascript refers to the current object context.
 Here is an example: